philipstaffordwood/A3S/doc/sentry-integration.md

 [Sentry](https://sentry.io/welcome/) monitoring consists of two components:

 * The [Sentry](https://sentry.io/welcome/) server, which aggregates all the reported issues and exposes a UI for enabling teams to discover and address these issues.
-* An application specific [Sentry](https://sentry.io/welcome/) agent.
-This programming language specific agent is integrated into the application at a code level to catch all exceptions and publish them to the [Sentry](https://sentry.io/welcome/) server.
+* An application specific [Sentry](https://sentry.io/welcome/) client.
+This programming language specific client is integrated into the application at a code level to catch all exceptions and publish them to the [Sentry](https://sentry.io/welcome/) server.

 # Setting Up A Sentry Server